aristocrats/sikky/README.md

 * `npm run lint` - validates all TypeScript files
 * `npm run tdd` - run all unit tests and watch files for changes
 * `npm run watch` - watch your TypeScript files and trigger recompilation on changes.

+## Continuous integration (CI)

+Only Travis CI and Circle CI are supported.
+Configured in the same manner as Angular and React, so easy to make your own personal changes.

 ## Bundling